 The application subgroup of Working Group B continued its work and presented an application catalogue together with an initial version of an online questionnaire to collect future user needs.
 The application subgroup will work with the final objective to issue a report based on the feedback collected through the online questionnaire.

-2.7.
-Working Group C on information dissemination and capacity building 9 2010: [A/AC.105/982, chapter III, para.
-30, item 8]
+2017: [A/AC.105/1158, chapter III, para.
+28, items 9,11 and 13]